Chelation (Heavy Metal Detoxification) with IV ascorbic acid

 How does it Work?

 Chelation therapy involves the injection or oral administration of chelating agents into the bloodstream for the purpose of eliminating undesirable substances from the body.
 These include heavy metals, chemical toxins, mineral deposits, and fatty plaques (as in the arteries; the agent binds to the calcium in the plaques).
-EDTA, DMPS and DMSA are widely studied effective chelating agents.
+EDTA, DMPS, DMSA and ascorbic acid are widely studied effective chelating agents.

 What is the purpose of EDTA?